 Adult daycare is a great option for seniors who are living at home with loved ones and who require supervision during the day, or even for those seniors who are simply in need of a way to socialize with other individuals their age.
-Typical adult daycare options provide services such as medication management as well as a meal and some entertainment options.
+Typical adult daycare options provide services such as medication management as well as meal and entertainment options.
 Transportation options may also sometimes be provided with adult daycare services.
+Adult dy facilities are typically equipped to deal with clients with dementia and Alzheimer's.
 Pricing for adult daycare may be available on a daily basis as well as on an ongoing basis, depending on the way that seniors and their loved ones use it.

 What is Adult Day Care?

 Adult day care offers an interactive, safe, supervised environment for older adults and adults with a dementia-related disease, Parkinson's Disease, or other organic brain syndromes.
 This community-based alternative to institutionalization also acts as a reliable source of support for caregivers.
 Adult day care services are a rapidly growing source of long-term care for elders due to the availability, lower cost and high demand for caregivers to have a break from caregiving responsibilities.